What is a Translation Management System (TMS)

 - What to consider while comparing various software solutions

-- Why choose locize as your TMS
+- Why project managers and developers choose Locize as their TMS

-What functions does it require?
+What functions does a Translation Management System require?

 Managing translation workflows